daria-kotova/master_project/research/research-progress.md

 Did some tests with classmates.
 The first one was with Andrés.
 This time I left the canvas clear.
 We were creating the world together by drawing and adding objects in turns, starting from Andrés choosing a place and time.
 At some point I introduced a rule: every turn you needed to pick an object and draw something around it to integrate it into the space.
 The space had several dimensions, not just common horizontal surface.

 In the end, we didn't really build a world, but rather created a story.
-The Story: New York, 2020, summer.
+Story: New York, 2020, summer.
 It's a very hot day, there's steam rising from the ground.
 We can see the Central park, skyscrappers.
 Andrés is on his way to drop his kid at the kindergarten, but he's stuck at the highway, there're traffic jams and a car accident.
 Ambulances are trying to get to the injured man, but can't.
 Andrés gets his coffee and then goes to the accident scene to film it live.
 But he's not the only one recording, in the sky behind a cloud a helicopter with a cameraman appears.
 There's also a park with a Guggenheim exhibition.
 Under the ground, the subway lives its life and a bit above - a system of pipes.
 In one of them a rat is running attracted by the smell of trash.
 The trash stinks so terribly that flies are circulating around it on the surface thinking that it's a pile of poop.

 The second test was with Jasmine.
 This time, I changed pieces of paper to rolls of paper, since it's easier to set up.
 I definitely need more objects, but the concept works well, everyone is entertained and it's interesting to see how people interprate the objects.

 <img src="/research/photos/2024-12-17/IMG_2975%202.JPG" width="500" />

-Story behind: we're in Germany, in the mountains.
+Story: we're in Germany, in the mountains.
 There's a castle on top of the mountain like in Cinderella.
 On another mountain, goats are running and enjoying their lives.
 There's a lake with a waterfall and rocks at the bottom.
 A playground.
 Suddenly, in the sky a dragon appears.
 But don't worry, a diabolic angel with thousand eyes is going to fight it.
 Supporters on the stadium are observing the scene.

 Spent the rest of the day making more objects and setting up for the test day.